Kościan: History

 Kościan was founded in the 12th or 13th century, when it was part of the Duchy of Greater Poland of the fragmented Polish realm.
 It was granted town rights in the second half of the 13th century, which were later confirmed by King Władysław Jagiełło in 1400.
 From 1332 Kościan was a royal town of Poland.
-It was a county (powiat) seat in the Poznań Voivodeship in the Greater Poland Province of the Polish Crown.
+It was a county (powiat) seat in the Poznań Voivodeship in the Greater Poland Province.
 In the 15th century Kościan was famous for its cloth production.
 King Casimir IV Jagiellon granted Kościan cloths the first industrial trademark in the history of Poland.
 At the time Kościan was the second largest city within historic Greater Poland (behind Poznań).

 Kościan was captured by the Swedes during the Swedish invasion of Poland (the Swedish Deluge) in 1655, but was soon recaptured by a partisan unit led by Krzysztof Żegocki.
-The town suffered from further Swedish and Russian invasions in the 18th century, and was annexed by Prussia in the Second Partition of Poland in 1793.
+The town suffered from further Swedish and Russian invasions in the 18th century.
+The 2nd Polish National Cavalry Brigade was stationed in Kościan.
+Kościan was annexed by Prussia in the Second Partition of Poland in 1793.
 The Polish Greater Poland uprising of 1794 began in Kościan.
-In 1807 the town became part of the short-lived Polish Duchy of Warsaw, before being reannexed by Prussia in 1815, and it was restored to Poland after the country regained independence in 1918.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included with the short-lived Duchy of Warsaw.
+The 12th Polish Infantry Regiment was formed in Kościan in 1806.
+In 1815 it was reannexed by Prussia.
+In 1918, Poland regained independence, and shortly afterwards the Greater Poland uprising broke out, which goal was to reunite the town and region with the reborn Polish state.
+On 29–30 December 1918, local Polish scouts stole more than 900 machine guns, rifles and pistols from a German military warehouse and Kościan was liberated.